-Deposits mainly relate to deposits made for the rental of office premise and warehouses.
+Deposits mainly relate to deposits made for the rental of office premise and utilities.

-The government grant receivables relate to Jobs Support Scheme ("JSS") announced by the Singapore Government to provide wage support to employers to help them retain their local employees during this period of economic uncertainty.
+In 2020, the government grant receivables relate to Jobs Support Scheme ("JSS") announced by the Singapore Government to provide wage support to employers to help them retain their local employees during this period of economic uncertainty.